reidgendron/reidgendron/README.md

 ## 📝 About Me

-I am a passionate data scientist with proficiency in Python and C++.
+I am a passionate data scientist and software developer most proficent with Python and C++.
 I enjoy building scalable and efficient solutions to complex problems, with a focus on data.

 ## 💻 Tech Stack